Segment of South Walter Reed Drive between Arlington Mill Drive and Four Mile Run Drive, including the intersections

 In May 2018, the County Board approved a $1.8 million contract to A & M Concrete Corporation for this project.

-Construction field work is expected to begin in September 2018 and continue through summer 2019.
+Construction began in fall 2018 and will continue through summer 2019.

 What to expect during this work: